Code-Institute-Submissions/delish-tv/README.md

 A number of individual restaurant cards are displayed to a user depending on the chosen filter.
 These cards present the user with information about the restaurant such as its general address and the series that it is featured in.
 When an individual card is selected by the user, the map zooms in on that location as previously mentioned and the card provides the user with a button to watch the episode that the restaurant is featured in.

 ## Future Features
+### Restaurant Wishlist
+While enabling users to find out so much more about restaurants can be helpful, we hope to do more in the future.
+We would like to add a feature which enables users to add individual restaurants to a wishlist of places that they would like to visit or save for looking up again later; perhaps it will entice them to rewatch the episode that takes place at that restaurant (or, in some cases, watch for the first time).

+### Search bar Functionality
+Currently, users are able to search based on the series that a restaurant is featured in or its country.
+We would like to be able to offer users more choice in how they search.
+In the future, we would like to add a search bar, which will enable users to search by restaurant name, its city, its country, or the series that it features in.
+This search bar will suggest searches based on the user's input or, if no matches are found, will offer suggestions, including a restaurant, a city, a country, or a series.

 ## Technology Used